 Mocha Caramel Crunch Chocolate Chip Cookie Bars.

 In a large mixing bowl, beat together the butter, brown sugar and sugar until combined.
 Add the eggs, vanilla and instant coffee, beat until combined and creamy.
-Add the flour, baking soda, salt, and water or milk, beat until combined.
-Stir in the 2 cups chocolate chips.
+Add the flour, baking soda, and salt and beat until combined.
+Stir in 2 cups chocolate chips.

-Melt the remaining 1 cup chocolate chips in the microwave or over a double broiler.
+Melt the remaining 2-3 cups chocolate chips in the microwave or over a double broiler.
 Sprinkle the Rice Krispies over the caramel layer and then pour the melted chocolate over top.
 Place the bars in the fridge to set, about 15-20 minutes.
 Cut the bars into squares.
 Serve at room temperature.
 Store in the fridge or in a cool, dark spot in your kitchen.

 Cheers to Friday, caramel cookie bars… and to the start of OCTOBER! 🙂